Difference Between Nectar and Honey

 Final Thoughts

-Nectar vs honey – both are important parts of the ecosystem.
+While nectar and honey are closely connected, they both serve separate roles in bee life and the ecosystem.
 Nectar lures bees to the flowers and this helps them reproduce and make seed.
 Honey is the perfect over-Winter food to help bee colonies survive the cold months.
-In this way, bees will be there to help flowers next year too!
+Whether you’re a beekeeper or just curious about nature, it’s fascinating to see how something as simple as flower nectar becomes the golden treat we know as honey.